amperka/MobyDig/API.md

 - `n`,`u`,`x`: integer or floating point numbers.
 - `s`: text line.
-- `width`: segM8 modules count needed for number or text representation.
+- `width`: a segM8 modules count, needed for number or text representation.
 - `precission`: in display float is a decimal places quantity.
 - `flags`: is formatting flags, you can add somewhat consistent flags separated by `+` or `|` sign.